Vajkis/CSharpLearning/README.md

 // Prints text to the terminal and moves to the next line.
 Console.WriteLine("Some text");

-// Also you can provide diferent numbers types Console.Write(1);
+// Also you can provide different numbers types.
+Console.Write(1);
 Console.Write(3.14M);
 Console.WriteLine(74.1);